galaxyproject/training-material/topics/ecology/tutorials/MetaShARK_tutorial/tutorial.md

 >

-# Conclusion
+# 7] Conclusion

 Here is the end of this short tutorial aiming in explaining the purpose of MetaShARK and how to use it.

+Resumé rapide de ce qui a été vu

+1. _lorem ipsum_
+2. _lorem ipsum_
+3. _lorem ipsum_
+4. _lorem ipsum_

-Don't hesitate to contact us if you have any questions :)
+Don't hesitate to contact us if you have any questions ☺️